mdn/community-meetings/2024-03-27/minutes.md

 Yes abusing the reporting process is indeed a violation, consequences can vary, but it's abuse.
 Not sure of the specific language in CPG for that.

 [Onkar]
-Is this information is linked from the main MDN website?
+Is this information linked from the main MDN website?

 [Brian Smith]
 The community pages on MDN have links, we might link directly to the Mozilla/inclusion repo.